arthurfincham/sinatra2rails/gems.md

 ## [devise](https://github.com/heartcombo/devise)

-This gem does pretty much everything to do with authentication for you (including setting up DB and views) - I have a feeling that the coaches want us to do this from scratch though... but if you need to do it in future this is a must have.
+This gem does pretty much everything to do with authentication for you (including setting up DB and views) - I have a feeling that we should do this from scratch for this project(acebook)... but if you need to do it in future this gem is v helpful!

 ## [simple-form](https://github.com/heartcombo/simple_form)